 isters is proud of its reputation as an arts community and is home to a vast number of incredibly talented individuals.
 Many unique galleries featuring clay work, sculpture, photography, paintings, jewelry, fiber art and much more can be found throughout Sisters.
 And most recently Sisters Country is very proud of its growing collection of Public Art.

 Concerts featuring every genre of music highlight Sisters' calendar of events throughout the year.
-And don't miss the Sisters Movie House, showing first run films throughout the year.

 The Americana Project at Sisters schools teaches kids to appreciate, learn and perform music and create art.
 The My Own Two Hands celebration in April features musical performances, an art auction and displays throughout Sisters to help raise funds for the Americana Project activities.